beginning of content

 What does a Swedish massage involve?

-Swedish massage involves:
+Swedish massage involves a therapist:

 Before your massage begins, your massage therapist will talk to you about your health and lifestyle.